pyralog/pyralog/PAPER.md

 - Inconsistent semantics across systems
 - High infrastructure costs

-DLog addresses this gap by unifying these capabilities in a single, coherent architecture.
+Pyralog addresses this gap by unifying these capabilities in a single, coherent architecture.

 ---